RMS-dnb/rsg-headbag/README.md

-RSG-BUCKETHEAD Mad Respects to the original Script '[cad-headbag](https://github.com/cadburry6969/cad-headbag)' for qb-core fiveM.
+RSG-HEADBAG Mad Respects to the original Script '[cad-headbag](https://github.com/cadburry6969/cad-headbag)' for qb-core fiveM.
 Fully Converted to RSG by RMS_dnb